firgia/soca/README.md

 9. Go to targets Runner > Build Settings > fill out filter with "Reversed_Client_ID", and paste your REVERSED_CLIENT_ID to Debug-Development, Profile-Development, and Release-Development value.
 ![Group 11](https://user-images.githubusercontent.com/89120990/224489482-0bb19bac-7160-40c5-bd24-329c2623e25c.png)

-10. Repeat step 8 and 9 for staging and production environtment.
+10. Repeat steps 8 and 9 for the staging and production environments.
-12. Done!
+11. Done!